DESIGNED FOR DRUMS FROM THE GROUND UP

 $600 Weekend Day 11am - 7pm

 $80 Add on for extensive collection drum hire fee

-All prices include the house drum kits, engineer and are + GST.
+Day rates include the house drum kits, engineer and are + GST.
 Min booking is 4hrs and does not include house kits free of charge.

 DRUM RECORDING EXAMPLES

 Here's a sample of some drum recordings at The Armoury.
 We've made these examples to showcase the sounds that are available using both our vintage and modern kits and in various styles.

 ABOUT THE DESIGN OF THE DRUM ROOM

 Our favourite place is what we call the 'Dry End' (pictured) not a dead end.
 In this position we are able to tame the cymbals transients, making the close mic's sound amazing at the same time controlling low frequency ringing, making toms and kick sound extremely focused.
 To do this behind the wooden slats features are mid/bass traps of varying sizes designed to control low and mid frequencies, with high frequency control coming from a layer of treatment on top of the traps.
 The room is 8m front to back so we can get a massive 'When the Levy Breaks' room vibe from the concrete floor and room mic's, while the kit is tight and focused for the close mic's - perfect.

 We then have a live side where we have a mixture of Brick and Wood mid/hi band frequency diffusers positioned behind the kit giving us that louder/larger than life drum sound, yet controlled enough to manipulate at mix.
 Add to that wooden cloud/diffusers hanging directly above the kit position to reflect just the right amount.
 This position is LOUD!
 It's great for smaller quieter kits, or for when your kit may be too dark for the tune.